galibin24/test2/README.md

 ## Project Description

-This web app fatches the jobs from https://www.zippia.com/api/jobs/, and displays them as a list.
+This web app fetches the jobs from https://www.zippia.com/api/jobs/, and displays them as a list.

 The project was made using Next.js to achieve server-side-rendering of API requests.